Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Achieving Near-Optimal ULI in Bandits with Finite Arm-Space

 \subsection{Lower Bound for Optimistic Algorithms}

-In this subsection, we consider the optimistic algorithms and present a lower bound to show that this type of algorithms yield a worse instantaneous performance, compared with elimination-based algorithms.
+In this section, we present a lower bound to show that optimistic algorithms cannot achieve near-optimal ULI guarantee.
 The procedure of optimistic algorithms is summarized as follows.
 After playing each arm once, at each round $t$, the algorithm plays an arm $A_t$ that satisfies

-where $N_a(t)$ is the number of plays of arm $a$ before round $t$, $\hatmu_a(N_a(t))=\frac{1}{N_a(t)}\sum_{s=1}^{t-1} X_{s,A_s} \Ind{A_s=a}$ is the empirical mean of arm $a$ after $N_a(t)$ times play, and $U_\delta(N_a(t))$ is a positive bonus function which encourages the exploration.
+where $N_a(t)$ is the number of plays of arm $a$ before round $t$, $\hatmu_a(N_a(t))=\frac{\sum_{s=1}^{t-1} X_{s,A_s} \Ind{A_s=a}}{N_a(t)}$ is the empirical mean of arm $a$ after $N_a(t)$ times play, and $U_\delta(N_a(t))$ is a positive bonus function which encourages the exploration.

 We first consider optimistic algorithms e.g., upper confidence bound (UCB) \citep[Algorithm 3, Chapter 7]{lattimore2020bandit}, which enjoy (near)-optimal regret bounds.
 This type of algorithms typically uses the bonus function in the form of $\sqrt{\log (2t^2/\delta)/N_a(t)}$\footnote{ We slightly adjust the bonus function to ensure that with probability at least $1-\delta$, the confidence bound holds for all $t \in \naturalnum$.}.
-However, the $\log t$ term forces the algorithm to play suboptimal arms infinitely often, and thus they cannot achieve the ULI guarantee.
-Similarly, other variants \citep{JMLR:v11:audibert10a,degenne2016anytime} with $\log t$ in bonus function, also cannot achieve the ULI guarantee.
+However, the $\log t$ term forces the algorithm to play suboptimal arms infinitely often, and thus they cannot achieve the ULI guarantee (refer to \pref{app:trad_opt_algs_fail_ULI} for a detailed proof).
+Similarly, other variants \citep{JMLR:v11:audibert10a,degenne2016anytime} with $\log t$ term in bonus function, also cannot achieve the ULI guarantee.